-- 15 ✓ Unit 2- Managing People: We researched, documented, and shared the core "Individual, 16 Management and Organizational" competencies necessary for project practitioners regardless of 17 job title with the "skills, knowledge, attitudes and aptitudes" to function in a project environment, 18 either as a CONTRACTOR'S or an OWNER'S organization.
-We also explored how to identify and 19 score stakeholders to determine which ones are the "most" important. - 20 ✓ Unit 3- Managing Business Case: We contributed to or showed you how to facilitate the Business 21 Case development, regardless of whether you are working for an OWNER or CONTRACTOR 22 organization, and regardless of the sector you are working in or for. - 23 ✓ Unit 4- Managing Scope: We contributed to or facilitated the development of STANDARDIZED, 24 MULTI-DIMENSIONAL WBS/CBS coding structures that enable us to present project information in a 25 way that makes sense to ALL stakeholders. - Unit 5- Managing QA-QC: We identified the Quality Assurance and Quality Controls tools & techniques developed for general use and demonstrated how to adopt or adapt them for use in an "IA3PM" (Integrated Asset, Portfolio, Program, and Project Management) environment.
+- Unit 2- Managing People: We researched, documented, and shared the core "Individual, Management and Organizational" competencies necessary for project practitioners regardless of job title with the "skills, knowledge, attitudes and aptitudes" to function in a project environment, either as a CONTRACTOR'S or an OWNER'S organization.
+We also explored how to identify and score stakeholders to determine which ones are the "most" important. - 20 ✓ Unit 3- Managing Business Case: We contributed to or showed you how to facilitate the Business 21 Case development, regardless of whether you are working for an OWNER or CONTRACTOR 22 organization, and regardless of the sector you are working in or for. - 23 ✓ Unit 4- Managing Scope: We contributed to or facilitated the development of STANDARDIZED, 24 MULTI-DIMENSIONAL WBS/CBS coding structures that enable us to present project information in a 25 way that makes sense to ALL stakeholders. - Unit 5- Managing QA-QC: We identified the Quality Assurance and Quality Controls tools & techniques developed for general use and demonstrated how to adopt or adapt them for use in an "IA3PM" (Integrated Asset, Portfolio, Program, and Project Management) environment.
 We also added a few NEW or DIFFERENT tools and techniques that we have found to add value as project practitioners. - Unit 6- Managing Risk & Opportunity: We identified the tools & techniques associated with Risk and Opportunity Management, but most importantly, we not only identified both POTENTIAL Risks and Opportunities, but we have also identified people responsible for making both STRATEGIC and TACTICAL decisions about those risks and opportunities and have formally EMPOWERED them with authority to ACT, either to protect us against the impacts of potentially NEGATIVE outcomes and to exploit or enhance the probability presented by an OPPORTUNITY. - Unit 7- Managing Resources: The logic or rationale behind doing Unit 6- Managing Risk & Opportunity BEFORE we did Unit 7 is, does it NOT make sense that the risk or opportunity RESPONSES will impact what resources we need when we need them, and how are we going to obtain or secure them?
-First, we had to identify our Single Points of Contact (SPOCs) and then empower them to make decisions through the Delegation of Authority process but supposing they need more than that?
-If we need an oil spill response team, won't they require not only need but - 42 need more than that?
-If we need an oil spill response team, won't they require not only people but cc i o ribution-ShareAlike 4.0 Internatio (CC BY-SA 4.0)
+First, we had to identify our Single Points of Contact (SPOCs) and then empower them to make decisions through the Delegation of Authority process but supposing they - 42 need more than that?
+If we need an oil spill response team, won't they require not only people but cc (i) (i) ribution-ShareAlike 4.0 Internatio (CC BY-SA 4.0)